 Spread mixture on well oiled fruit leather sheets in dehydrator (I oil mine with coconut oil), or drop by the tablespoon to make “cookies”.
 If doing “cookies” leave about 1/2″ to 1″ between rounds.
 I spread mine in sheets because it was faster and easier, but if you liked the cookie idea you could use a pastry bag to make the cookies in a hurry.
 Just load your mix in and squirt away.
 I like to use my pastry bag for making cream puffs, too.

-Dry 8 to 24 hours at around 135 F. I loaded mine at night and unloaded it mid-morning.
-I could have cut the raisins a little finer, because they were still tacky in the early morning.
+Dry 8 to 24 hours at around 135 F. I loaded mine at night and unloaded it the next morning.

 Mary Bell recommends the following for storing fruit leathers: